joeygrable94/GCAPI/SQL.md

 }
 ```

-Website keyword corpus data is collected from a celery worker task that
+Website keyword corpus data is collected from a worker task that scrapes the
-scrapes the text content from each page of a website and processes the text
+text content from each page of a website and processes the text data into a
-data into a machine learnable format.
-The data is then stored in the database
+machine learnable format.
+The data is then stored in the database to later
-to later be processed by a machine learning model.
+be processed by a machine learning model.

 Keyword corpus data is used to determine the most relevant keywords for a
 website and its pages and calculate the conguency between webpage keywords